Home Learn What is Repo Rate?

 6th April 2023 The Reserve Bank of India (RBI) holds the repurchase rate steady at 6.5%.

-8th February 2023The Reserve Bank of India (RBI) increases the repo rate by 25 basis points to 6.5%.
+8th February 2023The Reserve Bank of India (RBI) increases the rate by 25 basis points to 6.5%.

-7th December 2022The Reserve Bank of India (RBI) increases the repo rate by a modest 35 basis points in response to easing inflationary pressures.
+7th December 2022The Reserve Bank of India (RBI) increases the rate by a modest 35 basis points in response to easing inflationary pressures.

 Let us now understand the RBI repurchase rate meaning.